-Group 1 and 2 Members may enter the DROP upon attainment of normal retirement age or completion of 22 years of service.
+All members may enter the DROP upon attainment of normal retirement age or completion of 22 years of service subject to the existing limitation of 30 years of service with the city.
 When a member enters the DROP, his Monthly Accrued Benefit is frozen based on his average monthly earnings and service at that time and his Monthly Accrued Benefit is paid into his DROP account.
 Upon termination of employment, but not more than eight years after entry into the DROP, the balance in the member's DROP account, including interest, is payable to him and he also begins to receive his frozen Monthly Accrued Benefit.

-Earnings in the DROP plan account for all members hired on or before September 30, 2011 shall be one of the following options:
+Earnings in the DROP plan account for all members shall be one of the following options: